 The Animal Within

 The soft-bodied animal that creates the shell is a mollusk, so it is related to clams, oysters, snails, slugs, squids, and octopus.
-Bivalves, like mussels, clams, and oysters, are filter feeders.
+Bivalves, such as mussels, clams, and oysters, are filter feeders.
 Their mantle secretes the materials that become the shell.
 A long, muscular mass called the foot can be extended from between the two valves, wedged into the substrate, inflated with fluids to anchor it in the substrate, then retracted, enabling the mussel to move.
 The incurrent siphon (or aperture) draws water into the shell, and food particles are trapped by mucus in the animal's gills.
 Debris and waste products are expelled via the excurrent siphon (or aperture).

 Freshwater clams, usually called fingernail clams or pea clams, are usually much smaller (¾ inch or less), more circular, with the umbo about the same distance from front and back ends, and less flattened.
-There are several native species of these small native clams, in the genera Pisidium, Sphaerium, and Musculium.
+There are several native species of these small clams, in the genera Pisidium, Sphaerium, and Musculium.

-The zebra mussel (Dreissena polymorpha) is another exotic, invasive species.
+The zebra mussel (Dreissena polymorpha) is another nonnative, invasive species.
 The shell is a thin, inflated, elongated triangle.
 The dorsal edge is straight to broadly rounded and sharp; the posterior ridge is sharply angular; the anterior end is sharply pointed.
 The periostracum is variable, but it usually has dark brown or black bands.

 Shell length varies with species.
 Most species grow to be 2–7 inches long.
 Our largest species grow to 10–12 inches long.